 Below, the extant east hangar airport building made a prior appearance on film during Feet First, Harold Lloyd’s 1930 talkie re-make of Safety Last!, during a scene where Harold stows away in an airmail delivery sack.

-Below, a comparable aerial view today, with red field of view lines corresponding to the map and images above.
+Below, comparable aerial views of 1939 and today, with red field of view lines in the color images corresponding to the map and images above.

 For amazing, high detail panoramic photos of the June 7, 1930 opening of the Los Angeles Municipal Airport, check out these images from the Huntington Digital Library: view one, view two, and view three.
 Be sure to zoom in to see all of the details.